About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 35:1-27 2 Chronicles in [Smaller Chunks]

 [Also, king] Josiah kept a Passover to the Lord [God] in Jerusalem.
 They killed the Passover [animals] on the 14th day of the 1st month.
-[Josaiah appointed] the priests [with] their [duties] & encouraged them [in] their service of the [Lord's] house.
+[Josaiah appointed] the priests [with] their [duties] & encouraged them [in their] service of the [Lord's] house.

-Now, serve the Lord, your God & His people, Israel.
+Now, serve the Lord your God & His people, Israel.
 [Organize] yourselves by your [father's families] & your [divisions,] according to [what] David, [Israel's] king, & Solomon, his son, [wrote.]

-Josiah gave 3,000 bulls & 30,000 lambs & [kid goats] for the Passover offerings, from the king's [possessions for] the people [there.]
+Josiah gave to the people 3,000 [bulls] & 30,000 lambs & [kid goats] for the Passover offerings, [from] the king's [possessions.]

-Also, Conaniah [a.k.a.
-Konaniah] & his brethren, Shemaiah & Nethaneel [a.k.a.
+Also, Conaniah, [a.k.a.
+Konaniah] & his brethren, Shemaiah & Nethaneel, [a.k.a.
 Nethanel] & [the leaders] of the Levites: Hashabiah, Jeiel & Jozabad.
 [They] gave to the Levites for the Passover offerings 5,000 small [livestock] & 500 oxen.

 They roasted the Passover [animals] with fire according to the ordinance, but the other holy offerings they [boiled] in pots, caldrons & in pans & speedily divided them among all the people.

-Afterward, they [prepared food] for themselves & the priests, because the priests, [Aaron's descendants,] were [busy with] offering the burnt offerings & fat until night.
+And afterward, they [prepared food] for themselves & the priests, because the priests, [Aaron's descendants,] were [busy with] offering the burnt offerings & fat until night.

 [That's why,] the Levites prepared [food] for themselves & the priests, the [descendants] of Aaron.
 The singers, [Asaph's] sons, were in their place, according to [David's command.]